 A double portrait, of Ptolomy II and Arsinoe II

-A double portrait, believed to be of the couple Ptolomy II Philadelphus and Arsinoe II, from Alexandria, carved in Sardonyx, with three layers.
+The Gonzaga cameo in layered Agate hardstone.
+Believed to be of the couple Ptolemy II Philadelphus and Arsinoe II, from Alexandria, carved in Sardonyx, with three layers.
 From the 3rd century BC.

 Bought in 1814 and originating from Malmaison, a gift from Josephine Beauharnais to Alexander I. Kept in St Petersburg, Hermitage State Museum, inv. n.
 GR 12678